huggingface/blog/embedding-quantization.md

 ### Scalar (int8) Quantization

-To convert the `float32` embeddings into `int8`, we use a process called scalar quantization.
-This involves mapping the continuous range of `float32` values to the discrete set of `int8` values, which can represent 256 distinct levels (from -128 to 127) as shown in the image below.
+We use a scalar quantization process to convert the `float32` embeddings into `int8`.
+This involves mapping the continuous range of `float32` values to the discrete set of `int8` values, which can represent 256 distinct levels (from -128 to 127), as shown in the image below.
 This is done by using a large calibration dataset of embeddings.
-We compute the range of these embeddings, i.e. the `min` and `max` of each of the embedding dimensions.
-From there, we calculate the steps (buckets) in which we categorize each value.
+We compute the range of these embeddings, i.e., the `min` and `max` of each embedding dimension.
+From there, we calculate the steps (buckets) to categorize each value.

 To further boost the retrieval performance, you can optionally apply the same rescoring step as for the binary embeddings.
-It is important to note here that the calibration dataset has a large influence on performance, since it defines the quantization buckets.
+It is important to note that the calibration dataset greatly influences performance since it defines the quantization buckets.

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/embedding-quantization/scalar-quantization.png">
     <em><small>Source: <a href="https://qdrant.tech/articles/scalar-quantization/">https://qdrant.tech/articles/scalar-quantization/</a></small></em>
 </p>

-With scalar quantization to `int8`, we reduce the precision of the original `float32` embeddings such that each value is represented with an 8-bit integer (4x smaller).
+With scalar quantization to `int8`, we reduce the original `float32` embeddings' precision so that each value is represented with an 8-bit integer (4x smaller).
 Note that this differs from the binary quantization case, where each value is represented by a single bit (32x smaller).

 #### Scalar Quantization in Sentence Transformers